 What's happened

-Multiple former schoolmates of Nigel Farage have accused him of racist and antisemitic behavior during his time at Dulwich College, dating back to the 1980s.
-Farage denies the claims, calling them 'fantasies' and politically motivated.
-The allegations have sparked renewed scrutiny of his character and past conduct.
+Multiple former schoolmates of Nigel Farage have accused him of racist and antisemitic behavior during his time at Dulwich College.
+Farage denies the claims, calling them fabricated and politically motivated.
+The allegations have resurfaced amid ongoing scrutiny of his past conduct and recent political activities.

 What's behind the headline?